Becoming parents brings many changes to your relationship.

 - Understand each other’s perspectives, or point of view

 - Learn to communicate better with your partner.

 If you decide to separate, relationship counselling can make this less painful.

-IAPTs offers locally based service in Ealing, Hammersmith and Fulham, and Hounslow, and you can self-refer for couples counselling or your GP, midwife or health visitor can refer you.
+IAPT offers services in Ealing, Hammersmith and Fulham, and Hounslow, and you can self-refer for couples counselling or your GP, midwife or health visitor can refer you.